 How does this read?

-This is I mean, we're laughing at it because I just I'm just seeing a bunch of Tony Sopranos as car salesmen now.
+This is, I mean, we're laughing at it because I just, I'm just seeing a bunch of Tony Sopranos as car salesmen now.

 I can't wait to see that contract negotiation.

-I can't wait to see the United Auto Workers negotiate with the United Auto Workers.
+I can't wait to see the United Autoworkers negotiate with the United Auto Workers.

-I just I can't wait to see this.
+I can't wait to see this.

-Yeah, Hood Ornament Obama Interiors by Michelle, Power Train designed by Steve Ratner.
+Yeah, Hood Ornament Obama Interiors by Michelle.

-These cars are going to be designed by the Sierra Club folks.
+These cars are going to be designed by the Sierra Club, folks.

 Honest to goodness.

-I mean still the Hummer, too.
+Still the Hummer, too.

-And onStar is amazing.
+And OnStar is amazing.

-In fact, it's got a nav system that beats most other navigation systems if where you want to go, like if you're headed to Port St. Lucy, and where you want to go in Port St. Lucie is not in the navigation system.
+If where you want to go, like if you're headed to Port St. Lucie and where you want to go in Port St. Lucie is not in the navigation system, all you have to do is call the OnStar operator and they'll give you turn-by-turn directions because they know.

-The keys are in it, you go back out, you're still mad because you got no McNuggets.
+You go back out, you're still mad because you got no McNuggets.

-Oh my god, how do I get in a car?
+Oh, my God, how do I get in a car?

-Just call OnStar, and they'll unlock the car for you.
+Just call OnStar and they'll unlock the car for you.

-Well, they may not get direct you to where they do have McNuggets, uh, if the McDonald's you're at doesn't have them, but you know, OnStar can do a lot.
+Well, they may not direct you to where they do have McNuggets if the McDonald's you're at doesn't have them.

 What's the crossover?

-What's the the XRX or something?
+What's the XRX or something?

-Just a just a great car.
+Just a great car.

 I have a press release from the Centers for Disease Control.

-Now the press release is January 7, 2003.
+Now, the press release is January 7, 2003.

-But it's the most recent I could find.
+Now, admittedly, this is six years ago, but it's the most recent I could find.

-So in a normal year, I the reason I looked this up because I was asking about this yesterday.
+So in a normal year, the reason I looked this up because I was asking about this yesterday.

 In a normal year, 36,000 people die in this country of the flu.

-Now this pig flu apparently doesn't just hit the elderly.
+Now, this pig flu apparently doesn't just hit the elderly.

-It's uh in Mexico's targeting people between 20 and 40.
+In Mexico, it's targeting people between 20 and 40.

-Uh those are the ones who've been hit.
+Those are the ones who've been hit.

 It's over.

-Closing the borders wouldn't make any sense.
+And it's so bad, closing the borders wouldn't make any sense.

 There's nothing we can do.